Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 {% img src="01_landing_page_welcome_shot.png" alt="landing page welcome shot" %}

-Before jumping into the "why" and technicals, first a quick demo:
+Before jumping into the "why" and technicals, first a quick tour:

-**Email Newsletter Subscription Service:** You are greeted with an email newsletter subscription as soon as you land on the page.
+**Email Newsletter Subscription Service:** You are greeted with an email newsletter subscription as soon as you land on the homepage.
 We will start bringing Cardano research and analytics right to your inbox.

 **Website Article Library:** If you miss an email, there will be a full library of articles to browse from the homepage.
 Articles will range from pool group and landscape deep dives, to development updates, education, and tutorials.

-**Light and Dark Mode:** Check out the new BALANCE Dark Mode vibes, perfect to get lost in on-chain deep dives.
+**Light and Dark Mode:** Check out the new BALANCE Dark Mode vibes, perfect to get lost in blockchain deep dives.
 You can also adjust font parameters.

 {% video src="02_welcome_in_dark_mode_demo.mov" %}

-**Grab Articles by Category:** At the bottom of the website and articles will be article category tags to choose for certain topics of interest.
-You will then be taken back to the home page with the articles of interest.
+**Grab Articles by Category:** At the website footer are article category tags to choose from for certain topics of interest.
+You will then be taken back to the homepage with the queried articles of interest.

-**Research Articles:** We aim for highly curated data visualization, research, and analysis in our articles.
-At the bottom of shareable articles are calls to action to delegate, subscribe, and join our chat in the Matrix to build a community.
+**Research Articles:** We aim for highly curated research and analysis in our articles.
+At the bottom of our shareable articles are calls to action to delegate, subscribe, and join our chat in the Matrix to build an intelligence hub community.

 {% video src="walking_thru_cf_article_bottom_boxes.mov" %}